richgel999/fpng/README.md

 ## Building

 To build, compile from the included .SLN with Visual Studio 2019/2022 or use cmake to generate a .SLN file.
-For Linux/OSX, use "cmake -DSSE=1 ." or "cmake ." then "make".
-Tested with MSVC 2022/2019/gcc/clang.
+For Linux/OSX, use `cmake -DSSE=1 .` or `cmake .` then `make`.
+The test executable will be in the bin subdirectory.
+Tested with MSVC 2022/2019/gcc 7.5.0/clang 6.0.

 I have only tested fpng.cpp on little endian systems.
 The code is there for big endian, and it should work, but it needs testing.